mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

-Codebase chat is falling back to BM25, which is slower and less accurate than embeddings.

-Global Context

-### Computed Search Queries

--   [ ] We are currently refactoring the builder into services, currently missing in readme, see builder docs below for the missing services.
-The current state.
-The services are all created, but the create command fails.
-I will leave the information about refactoring in this file, even if the refactor might already been done 98% ...

--   [ ] Author for example needs to know which User model, we need to find out or ask on installation, so the blocks need to have a definition for this

 -   [ ] The create command

     -   [ ] Should work as in README, that is not fully tested right now
     -   [ ] Should do preview "migrations" using DB directly, maybe not create migrations
-    -   [ ] Should have a new option --migration= instead of the second command (or another way to not maintain two commands?)
+    -   [ ] Should have a new option --migration= to make use of the migration generator

 -   [ ] DeleteCommand has flaws, leaves files, and the db?
 Not as described in README, it should delete all empty folders to stay clean

+-   [ ] Author for example needs to know which User model, we need to find out or ask on installation, so the blocks need to have a definition for this

+-   [ ] The `AbstractBlock`is a pure mess.
+As it is used as blueprint for developers, it is a pain to find out how to implement blocks.
+But simply reordering the class does not work because of inheritance chains in methods.

 -   [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet